Display Star Ratings in Google Organic Search Results

 Pro tip: Getting traffic to your site is always an important step towards increasing sales.
 However, once shoppers arrive, your site should inspire trust in your website.
 This is particularly true for shoppers who are new to your brand.

-When it comes to organic posts, you could share some customer reviews, for example.
+When it comes to organic posts, you could, for example, share some customer reviews.
 Sharing the occasional glowing customer review is never a bad idea, but for Mother's Day, you could try something slightly different.
 For example, try sharing some reviews that contain the word "mom" or "mother".

 With the Trusted Shops reviews platform, filtering for such reviews is easy.
 The Social Media Creator tool lets you turn those reviews into social media posts in just a few clicks: